Skip to content

 return True

-At the beginning, almost everyone feels that there should be a lot of memory.
-In practice, a good memory system usually wins not through volume, but through strictness of selection.
+At the beginning, almost everyone feels there should be a lot of memory.
+In practice, a good memory system usually wins not through volume, but through strict selection.

 Usually, memory should store only what: